clevesque22/license_manager/README.md

     * `{expire,  Cagetory, Guid}`
     * `{update_license_info, LicenseFiles}`
 * Reading License Files
-    * All license new license files are read, and totals by category are summed up.
+    * All license files are read, and totals by category are summed up.
     * New max licenses available are stored in the state.

   Responses are also cast back to the parent gen_server (test).
 This is only for visualizing what's happening.